mrfixpl/audi-rmc-coding-adaptation-datasets/README.md

 Example function activation - parameterization with OBDeleven for Android
 * Demo https://youtu.be/jsi80Yr3aoY

-## Live Data
+## `RMC` Live Data Channels
 | Channel | Data1 | Data2 | Data3 | Data4 |
 | --- | :---: | :---: | :---: | :---: |
 | 016 | CD drive temp. | ??? | Cooling fan RPM | N/A |
 | 019 | Up time | ??? | ??? | ??? |

 ## BAP
-Features available via RMC/MMI interface that are implemented in other modules.
-Information about those features and some of the seeeing are send to RMC/MMI via BAP.
+* Features available via RMC/MMI interface that are implemented in other modules.
+Information about those features and some of the settings are send to RMC/MMI via BAP protocol.
+* Example: coding for daytime running lights switch is done in module `0x09` but the switch will appear in RMC/MMI menu (which is separate module).

 ## GEM - Green Engineering Menu
 ### Usage